Average Repair Costs for Six Common Heat Pump Problems

 • Seal leaky ductwork: Depends on house size.

-5. Heat Pump Won’t Turn On After Changing Thermostat
+5. Heat Pump Isn’t Starting After Upgrading the Thermostat

-You can test your new thermostat by switching the fan mode to “on.”
-If you don’t hear the blower motor start in your air handler, there’s probably a problem with the thermostat.
+You can check your new thermostat by changing the fan mode to “on.”
+If you don’t hear the blower motor running in your air handler, there’s probably a problem with the thermostat.

 • Thermostat isn’t communicating with heat pump.